 "Insanity is doing the same thing over and over again and expecting different results."

-In closing, I do hope that your August has positive momentum, high deposits, and all the budget you planned for.
+In closing, I do hope that your summer has positive momentum, high deposits, and all the budget you planned for.
 If not, take a look under the hood to see what adjustments and benchmarks are missing the mark.
-And don’t delay - fall 2023 will be here before you know it!
+And don’t delay - the fall semester will be here before you know it!

-Speaking of benchmarks, you'll find a plethora of comparison points across email, event, and content marketing tactics as well as digital advertising in our Deep Dive report below. 👇
+Speaking of benchmarks, you'll find comparison points across email, event, and content marketing tactics as well as digital advertising in our Deep Dive report below. 👇